rust-cli/book/survey-results/Readme.md

 Over the month of March 2018, we've been accepting responses to the Rust CLI Survey.
 This survey was designed to give us some areas of focus, according to the community, for the [CLI Working Group](https://github.com/rust-lang-nursery/cli-wg) (CLI-WG).

 One of the goals of Rust 2018 is to make writing command line applications in Rust as frictionless (and fun!) as possible.
-And we are super excited to say: e've received 1,045 responses!
+And we are super excited to say: we've received 1,045 responses!
 The results, while varied, paint a pretty clear picture for tangible goals.

 Because the CLI-WG is relatively small, unfortunately we cannot address all concerns raised in this survey.
 But with posts like this one, we hope to raise some awareness into what the community is collectively looking for, and things that you can use in your own crates and projects.